Explicit estimates in the Bramson-Kalikow model: Notation, definitions and main results

-for all $f \in \mathcal{C}(\mathcal{X})$ \citep{walters/1975}.
-The set of measures compatible with $g$ is called \emph{$g$-measures}.
-In this article, we are interested on conditions for \emph{non-uniqueness} of $g$-measures, \textit{i.e.}, sufficient conditions for the existence of multiple $g$-measures compatible with the same $g$-function.
+for all $f \in \mathcal{C}(\mathcal{X})$.
+A process $(X_n)_{n\in\Z}$ is said to be \emph{compatible with $g$} if its law is a $g$-measure.
+In this article, we are interested on conditions for \emph{non-uniqueness} of $g$-measures, \textit{i.e.}, sufficient conditions for the existence of several $g$-measures with the same function $g$.\\

-The set $\mathcal{G}$ and the associated $g$-measures constitute a rich class of stochastic models, which includes, for example, Markov chains, stochastic models that exhibit non-uniqueness \citep{hulse/2006, berger/hoffman/sidoravicius/2005, bramson/kalikow/1993}, and models that are not Gibbsian \citep{fernandez/gallo/maillard/2011}.
-The question of uniqueness of $g$-measures was extensively studied and important progresses have been obtained \citep{johansson/oberg/pollicott/2012, fernandez/maillard/2005}.
-Notwithstanding, the problem of non-uniqueness is much less understood and the literature is still based on few examples of $g$-functions \citep{hulse/2006, berger/hoffman/sidoravicius/2005, bramson/kalikow/1993} and general criteria for non-uniqueness have only been obtained for the class of attractive $g$-functions \citep{gallo/takahashi/2011, hulse/1991}.

-Our main result (Theorem \ref{theo:perturbation}) is a simple criterium for non-uniqueness of $g$-measures that, in principle, can be applied to general $g$-functions.
-The idea of the result goes along the following informal lines.
-Let $d$ be a distance function between two measures in $\mathcal{X}$.
-Let $\mu$ and $\mu'$ be two $g$-measures, a priori not necessarily distinct.
-Assume $(\mu_j)_{j\ge 0}$ and $(\mu'_j)_{j\geq 0}$ be two sequences of measures converging in $d$ to $\mu$ and $\mu'$ respectively.
-If there exists an integer $k \geq 0$, such that

-then, by triangular inequality, we conclude that $\mu \neq \mu'$.
-Now, we can show by successive applications of the triangular inequality and taking the limit that